seanluyk/audio101/activities.md

 - Copy them to new tracks, and add descriptive labels
 - At this point you should have 8 tracks
 ### 1.4 Listen to each of the closing clips closely and note:
-1. Their loudest and softest points (amplitude).
+1. Their loudest and softest points (amplitude); highest and lowest points (frequency).
 How does this correspond to the text?
 How are their performances the same?
 How are they different?
 2. Any interesting sonic features?
 3. Repeat this for one of your pairs of clips (optional)